FlushingBaseball/ArmChairSaber/Readme.md

 ![Website](https://img.shields.io/website?url=https%3A%2F%2Farmchairsaber.onrender.com%2F)

 ## Version 1.0.0
-The first offical version will be launching on the 31st for everyone and a soft launch will happen on Tuesday the 25th
+The first offical version will be launching on the 31st

 ## Armchair Sabermetrics / Armchair Baseball
 React, Python, Flask, Postgresql, SQLAlchemy, Bcyrpt, Vite, visx, d3 for charting and spring for complex animations.